-The Garden of Remembrance, established in 1985 by the First Congregational Church, provides a place for the ash remains of those who have been members of this church and their families, and for those who have had a caring interest in the church, and other community members wanting to be interred in the garden.
+The Garden of Remembrance, established in 1985 by the First Congregational Church, provides a place for the cremains of those who have been members of this church and their families, for those who have had a caring interest in the church, and other community members wanting to be interred in the garden.

 The Garden is available to all who feel a closeness to the church and its ministry and is a place for quiet meditation and renewal.

 Arrangements for interment may be made through the church office and the Garden Board.
 The interment fee includes a brass name plate and the interment site.
 Interment is performed by one of FCCs clergy or other clergy pre-approved by FCCs clergy.
-The family is invited to help plan the service and an optional “reserve” plaque is available for surviving spouse.
+The family is invited to help plan the service.
+An optional “reserve” plaque is available for the surviving spouse/family members.